My Home Page with Links to My Other

 The male tie to families and

-communities depends on heavy social support, and easy to distort and destroy.
+communities depends on heavy social support that are easy to destroy.

 Combining biological and social claims, Popenoe argues for nuclear families,